Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWe're here today raising money for the Teenage Cancer Trust.

-Speaker AOur main charity is the Raxall Children's Hospice and for other smaller children's charities.
+Speaker AWe occasionally raise money for the rnli, and also our main charity is the Raxall Children's Hospice and for other smaller children's charities.

-Speaker AWe're going to be making donations.
+Speaker ASo hopefully we're going to be making donations.

-Speaker ADoing stuff for smaller charities as well.
+Speaker AYes, we're going to start doing stuff for smaller charities as well.

-Speaker AWe've got to investigate.
+Speaker AWe've got to investigate that.

 Speaker AYeah.